luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

     DnsClient["DNS Client"] -- "DNS queries" --> DnsServer
 ```

-The Nostr-DNS system leverages both the Bitcoin and Nostr networks through two
+The DNS-Nostr system leverages both the Bitcoin and Nostr networks through two
-primary components: the Nostr-DNS Wallet and the Nostr-DNS Server.
+primary components: the DNS-Nostr Wallet and the DNS-Nostr Server.

-The Nostr-DNS Wallet creates Name-Token inscriptions on the Bitcoin blockchain
+The DNS-Nostr Wallet creates Name-Token inscriptions on the Bitcoin blockchain
 to register subdomain labels and associate them with a Nostr public key.
 It also
 publishes DNS records as text notes to the Nostr network using this public key.

-The Nostr-DNS Server, operated by domain owners, reads these Name-Token
+The DNS-Nostr Server, operated by domain owners, reads these Name-Token
 inscriptions from the Bitcoin blockchain to discover the mapping between
 subdomain labels and Nostr public keys.
 When a DNS Client sends DNS queries for
 a subdomain under its control, the server fetches the corresponding DNS records